rpastierik/FilmRecipeFinder/README.md

 - **Histogram** – RGB or luminance histogram for each photo (optional)
 - **Full EXIF viewer** – view full EXIF data for any photo
 - **Detail view** – click on any image card to open a full-size detail with complete EXIF
+- **Export Recipe Card** – export a stylized recipe card as PNG from any photo
 - **Dark / Light theme** – Gruvbox-inspired dark theme and Catppuccin Latte light theme
 - **Persistent settings** – remembers last directory, theme, histogram preferences and active sensor filter